 My background is in psychology and I studied at the University of Würzburg, Germany, between 2007 and 2012.
 In 2010/11 I additionally studied neurobiology and pharmacology at the University of Cambridge, UK, during a “Junior Year Abroad” at Pembroke College.
 Throughout my studies I have always been intrigued by how biological and psychological processes interact and I have a strong interest in how medical aspects relate to my research.

-In 2013 I moved to Salzburg, where I started my PhD in the Laboratory for Sleep, Cognition and Consciousness Research (head: Prof. Manuel Schabus).
+In 2013, I moved to Salzburg, where I started my PhD in the Laboratory for Sleep, Cognition and Consciousness Research (head: Prof. Manuel Schabus).
 During my PhD I became intrigued by circadian rhythms.
 I obtained my PhD (thesis title: “Circadian Variations in Consciousness – Insights from Healthy Sleep and Brain-Injured Patients”) in December 2016 and then became a post-doctoral researcher at the Centre for Cognitive Neuroscience/Sleep Lab in Salzburg, Austria.
-Besides being a reserarcher I taught at the departments of psychology and biology (see below) and I was the scientific coordinator of the Doctoral College “Imaging the Mind” between 01/2017 and 12/2018.
+Besides research, I taught at the departments of psychology and biology (see below) and I was the scientific coordinator of the Doctoral College “Imaging the Mind” between 01/2017 and 12/2018.

 Apart from science, I enjoy teaching a lot and feel this is an especially rewarding part of my job.
 After all, who and where would today’s scientists be without their teachers?
 Since autumn 2021, I am a freelance science communication trainer at “Nationales Institut für Wissenschaftskommunikation” (Nawik) in Germany.
-In the past, I gave lectures and (empirical) seminars on sleep, consciousness and cognitive neuroscientific methods for psychology and biology students and I have also supervised several master theses.
+In the past, I gave university lectures and (empirical) seminars on sleep, consciousness and cognitive neuroscientific methods for psychology and biology students and I have also supervised several master theses.

-In 2017 I also taught a ten day course at a summer academy of the German Academic Scholarship Foundation on “Rhythms of the Body and Mind: Circadian and Sleep-Wake-Dependent Regulation of Physiology and Cognition” in Krakow, Poland.
+In 2017 I also taught a ten-day course at a summer academy of the German Academic Scholarship Foundation on “Rhythms of the Body and Mind: Circadian and Sleep-Wake-Dependent Regulation of Physiology and Cognition” in Krakow, Poland.
 A similar course had been planned for spring 2020, but was cancelled due to the pandemic.